Training

 Further, the team discovers that the infrastructure has been compromised through a modified update installed on a business-critical application.
 The update was provided by a subsidiary structure in charge of software development.
 Therefore, the focus of the investigation will switch to the subsidiary’s infrastructure.

-The subordinate organisation does not use any EDR solution.
+The subordinate organization does not use any EDR solution.
 For this reason, the participants will have to resort to classic forensics and find as many artifacts of the breach as possible.

 Parent company